-BOBBY: And how long ago was that?
+CONSULTANT: And how long ago was that?

 ALEXIS: 2001.
 I was doing online research, cold calling to get names of candidates to different places, which eventually meant taking over a desk as a Project Manager.

-BOBBY: Tell me about the dynamic back then.
+CONSULTANT: Tell me about the dynamic back then.
 You start out as a project manager.
 Michael is a recruiter.
 Are either of you thinking in terms of ownership at this point or are you just trying to learn the industry and your job?

 ALEXIS: No, I was far from that.
 And Michael was not working in California.
 Neil, our father, had just had a liver transplant in 2000 in Florida and was not as active in the business for a good five years or so.

-BOBBY: I’ve known you and Michael for more than a few years, and I had no idea that you got a degree in Art History!
+CONSULTANT: I’ve known you and Michael for more than a few years, and I had no idea that you got a degree in Art History!
 And I had no idea that 9/11 and your father’s liver transplant informed your decision to jump into recruiting.
 I’ve learned a lot in seven minutes flat!

 And so, you spent, if I remember correctly, you spent five years in research and as a project manager?

 ALEXIS: Yes, that’s about right.
 I had a lot of fears around getting on the phone and interviewing people.
 I was still learning the industry and the vernacular.
 It was tricky, but then, over time, I built my confidence and could have conversations with people that were very different from me.